Photo: Tom Scalisi for Bob Vila

 Travel refers to how far the chuck can be moved up and down.
 For instance, a 2-inch travel means that the user can lower the tip of a drill bit 2 inches.
 The greater the travel, the thicker material a drill press can potentially drill through.

-Drill presses commonly come with speeds varying from 200 to 3,600 RPM.
+Drill presses commonly come with speeds varying from 200 to 3,600 rpm.
 Generally, the harder the material, the lower the required speed.
 This reduces the heat generated by the drill to help maintain a sharp cutting edge on the bit.
 Some materials require higher speeds than others.
-For instance, you can drill pine at a high rate, a piece of oak at a medium rate, and various metals at low rates of speed.
+For instance, drilling through pine at a high rate is fine, a piece of oak requires a medium rate, and various metals require low rates of speed.

 Pro Tip: When drilling metal, it’s a good idea to keep a can of lubricant or cutting oil nearby.
 A quick spray on the bit helps to keep the heat down on the tip and maintain a sharp cutting edge.

 Horsepower is a nice-to-know number, but it’s not as crucial for workshop benchtop drill presses as it is for floor models in production settings.
 Speed variability is far more important than horsepower when it comes to a benchtop drill press.

 Standard benchtop drill presses range from 1/3- to 3/4-horsepower models.
 Either will do for most workshop-based projects.
 If a drill press starts to bog down, the user is putting too much pressure on the bit.
 This is bad for the bit, the chuck, and the spindle, so lighten up.

 Even the most seasoned drill press operators can use a bit of guidance now and then.
 Choosing a drill press with an onboard light will help them see better if the drill press is in the darker corners of a workshop, ensuring more accurate drilling.